The application period for this program has passed.

 Kanda University of International Studies ("Kanda gaigo daigaku" / KUIS) invites students to enroll in their Japanese Language and Culture Program.
 Dartmouth has the option of sending one student for the full academic year or two students for one semester each.
 The curriculum is based on Japanese language training, but also includes some opportunities for Japan-related study in courses taught in English.
+More information about courses available through the exchange can be found on KUISs website.

 Selected students would attend KUIS according to one of the three following enrollment patterns: